An Introduction to Quantum Computing, Without the Physics: Introduction

 \section{Introduction}

-Quantum computing is a relatively new area of computing that has the potential to greatly speedup the solution of certain problems.
+Quantum computing is a relatively new area of computing that has the potential to greatly speed up the solution of certain problems.
 However, quantum computers work in a fundamentally different way than classical computers.
 This introduction aims to explain the basic principles underpinning quantum computing.
 It assumes the reader is at ease with linear algebra, and with basic concepts in classical computing such as Turing machines, and algorithm complexity.

-The literature contains many textbooks on quantum computing: a comprehensive reference is \cite{nielsen02quantum}, whereas more modern textbooks that are more accessible to non-physicists are \cite{mermin07quantum,rieffel07quantum}.
+The literature contains many textbooks on quantum computing: a comprehensive reference is \cite{nielsen02quantum}, whereas more modern textbooks that aim to be more accessible to non-physicists are \cite{mermin07quantum,rieffel07quantum}.
 However, those books are time-consuming reads.
 There are not many short introductions that are truly accessible to non-physicists: \cite{rieffel00introduction} is noteworthy, as it actually uses very little physics.

-The approach used in this work is, as far as we are aware, different from the literature in the sense that it abstracts {\em entirely} away from quantum physics: we study a quantum computing device starting from a small set of assumptions, and rigorously derive the remaining properties.
+The approach used in this tutorial is, as far as we are aware, different from the literature in the sense that it abstracts {\em entirely} away from quantum physics: we study a quantum computing device starting from a small set of assumptions and rigorously derive the remaining properties, focusing on the concepts that are necessary to discuss quantum algorithms.
 The assumptions are verified in the real world because of the laws of quantum mechanics, but it is not necessary to understand why they hold: as long as we are willing to take a small leap of faith and believe that these assumptions are true, the rest will follow.
-The exposition in this work is more formal than in other surveys in the literature, but in some sense more mathematically precise: it defines the necessary concepts in a rigorous ways, rather than relying on examples or intuition, and provides formal proofs.
+The exposition in this tutorial is more formal than in other surveys in the literature, but in some sense more mathematically precise: it defines the necessary concepts in a rigorous ways, rather than relying on examples or intuition, and provides formal proofs.
+For this reason, this material is especially suitable for students and researchers in various branches of applied mathematics, who will be familiar with the (as much as possible) deductive structure of this tutorial.

+It is important to emphasize that the notation used in this tutorial is often non standard: our choices are meant to facilitate understanding for people who are just learning the basics of the field, therefore we are mainly concerned with clarity, rather than eliminating redundancy.
+However, in a short paragraph at the end of the tutorial we highlight some of the major differences between our notation and what is typically found in the literature.